ohxrn/MyNightApp/README.md

 # MyNightApp

 Welcome to MyNight (Beta)!
 MyNight is a cutting-edge application that revolutionizes how you experience nightlife and social experiences.
-Powered by the latest technologies, including React, Mapbox, Firebase, and more, MyNight is your ultimate companion for navigating the vibrant nightlife scene.
+Powered by the latest technologies, including React Native, Mapbox, Firebase, Socket.io, and more, MyNight is your ultimate companion for navigating the vibrant nightlife scene.

 Features
 Real-Time Location Tracking